ANDALUCÍA - CÁDIZ - EL PUERTO DE SANT MARÍA - APONIENTE - VISIT 2

 Caviar

-Tortillitas de camarones (Aponiente's version of the famous shrimp fritters that you see everywhere in Cádiz province)
+Tortillitas de camarones (Aponiente’s version of the famous shrimp fritters commonly found in Cádiz province)

 Percebes (Goose barnacles)